Contact(s): Melanie Alexander

-- To track your transcripts for processing view your WebAdvisor or Self-Service.
+- To track your transcripts for processing view your Self-service.
 For questions related to transfer credits call the records department at 704-991-0331.

-Step 4: Complete one course of Biology, Algebra, and Chemistry with a grade of "C" or better. __________ (date completed)
+Step 3: Complete one course of high school (or better) Biology, Algebra, and Chemistry with a grade of “C” or higher. __________ (date completed)

-- Submit evidence of successful completion of one unit of biology, algebra, and chemistry in high school with a grade of "C" or higher or the equivalent at a post-secondary institution (BIO 090 or higher, MAT 070/DMA 040 or higher, CHEM 090 or higher).
-Students may choose to complete these subjects through SCC's Adult High School program.
-The Adult High School courses are self-paced classes that will take approximately 2-3 months or more to complete.
+- Submit evidence of one unit of high school biology, algebra, and chemistry with a grade of “C” or higher or the equivalent at a post-secondary institution (BIO 090 or higher, MAT 070/DMA 040 or higher, CHEM 090 or higher).
+Students may complete these subjects through SCC's Adult High School program.
+These are self-paced classes that will take approximately 2-3 months or more to complete.
 Students may choose seated or online classes, and must score 85 or higher to receive credit.
 Contact the College and Career Readiness department at 704-991-0362 for more information or to sign-up for the Adult High School courses.
 Applicants wishing to complete these credits at other colleges should contact the Admissions Office at Stanly Community College to ensure that the credits are acceptable.

-- To determine if credit for these required courses was granted, view your WebAdvisor or Self-Service account or contact your academic advisor.
+- To determine if you received credit for these courses (Biology, Algebra, and Chemistry), view your Self-Service account or contact your academic advisor.

-Step 5: Complete either Option A OR B
+Step 4: Complete either Option A OR Option B

-- Option A: The NC DAP, Accuplacer, Compass, or Asset placement scores can be used for this requirement.
+- The NC DAP, Accuplacer, Compass, or Asset placement scores can be used for this requirement.
 The required scores are listed in the table below: